Large independent sets from local considerations: Lifting the lower bounds from local to global independence number

 \subsection{Independent sets of size three everywhere.}

-In this subsection we will show how to find big independent sets in graphs satisfying $\alpha_{2k-1}(G) \ge 3$.
+In this subsection, we will show how to find big independent sets in graphs satisfying $\alpha_{2k-1}(G) \ge 3$.
 This is inherently a Ramsey question in the following sense.
-How big a graph do we need take in order to guarantee that we can find an independent set of size $\alpha$ or a subgraph $H$ with $2k-1$ vertices and no independent set of size $3$?
-The approach of \cite{L-R} and \cite{alon-sudakov} is to always look for only a single graph $H$, namely a vertex disjoint union of $K_k$ and $K_{k-1}$.
-This $H$ clearly has no independent set of size $3$ and their approach actually further reduces to finding a copy of $K_k$.
-The reason is that if we can find a single copy of $K_k$ then the rest of the graph has lost barely any vertices and yet must be $K_{k-1}$-free or we find $H$.
-Hence, this would give us an even better bound than just using $K_k$-freeness.
+How big a graph do we need to take in order to guarantee that we can find an independent set of size $\alpha$ or a subgraph $H$ with $2k-1$ vertices and no independent set of size $3$?
+The approach of \cite{L-R} and \cite{alon-sudakov} is to always look for a single graph $H$, namely a vertex disjoint union of $K_k$ and $K_{k-1}$.
+This $H$ clearly has no independent set of size $3$ and the approach further reduces to finding a copy of $K_k$.
+The reason is that any bound strong enough to guarantee the existence of a $K_k$ will remain strong enough to force a $K_{k-1}$ once we remove the $k$ vertices of a single copy of $K_k$, and thus force a copy of $H$.
 Our key new ingredient is to in addition look for a different $2k-1$-vertex graph which we call $H_{2k-1}$ and define to be a blow-up of $C_5$ with parts of sizes $1,k-2,1,1,k-2$ appearing in that order around the cycle, with cliques placed inside of parts (see \Cref{fig:0.1} for an illustration).
 Since the complement of this graph is an actual blow-up of $C_5$ it is triangle-free, implying that $H_{2k-1}$ has no independent set of size $3$ and is hence forbidden in any graph satisfying $\alpha_{2k-1}(G) \ge 3$.

 We start by explaining the general idea behind our argument.
-As argued above our goal is to find in an arbitrary $K_k$-free and $H_{2k-1}$-free $n$-vertex graph $G$ a large independent set.
+As argued above our goal is to find a large independent set in an arbitrary $K_k$-free and $H_{2k-1}$-free $n$-vertex graph $G$.
 We will do so by finding a vertex $v$ and a large collection of vertex disjoint $K_{k-1}$'s with $k-2$ vertices inside $N(v)$.
 We know that the remaining vertex of any such $K_{k-1}$ lies outside $N(v)$ as our graph is $K_k$-free.
 Furthermore, we know that the set of these last vertices spans an independent set as otherwise any edge between such vertices together with their $K_{k-1}$'s and $v$ make a copy of $H_{2k-1}$ (see \Cref{fig:0.2} for an illustration).
 This gives us our desired large independent set.

 The more difficult part of the argument is to actually find such a collection of $K_{k-1}$'s.
 The following two easy lemmas will help us control how many $K_{k-1}$'s we can find with $k-2$ vertices inside a neighbourhood of $v$ and how many such $K_{k-1}$'s can intersect another one, respectively.
 Let us denote by $t_i(G)$ the number of copies of $K_i$ in $G$, (we omit $G$ when it is clear from context).